-“Agricultural Labor Support” refers to mandatory farm labor such as sowing, weeding, rice-planting, transplanting “nutrition jars”, and harvesting.
-The government mobilizes children through the education system and sends them to a local farm, which is partnered with a school.
-Because farm work is considered an essential component of the school curriculum, the work is unpaid.
-There are two types of Agricultural Labor Support within the education system, namely local and long- term.
+Agricultural labor support refers to mandatory farm labor such as sowing, weeding, rice-planting, transplanting “nutrition jars”, and harvesting.
+The government mobilizes children through the education system and send them to a local farm which are partnered with a school.
+Farm work is considered an essential component of the school curriculum and the work is unpaid.
+There’s two types of Agricultural labor support within the education system: local and long term.

-The Local Agricultural Labor Support involves labor on farms close to the students’ schools and homes.
+Local Agricultural Labor Support involves labor on farms close to the students’ schools and homes.
 Over the course of the year, students are given different tasks depending on the season.
 The work is strenuous, exhausting, and time-consuming and becomes increasingly onerous as the students get older.
-Students invariably spend more time performing unpaid labor on farms than they do actually studying and receiving a proper education.
+Students invariably spend more time performing unpaid labor on farms than they do studying and receiving a proper education.

 The array of items that the government orders students to bring lays an oppressive, inescapable burden of child labor on them.
 In addition to the exorbiant amounts, some items are nearly impossible to gather in North Korea.
 For example, no one can find a piece of scrap iron, let alone over 10 kg, because there is almost no scrap iron in North Korea.

 In addition to the annual Children's Initiative, there are other government-run item collections for students.
 The umbrella North Korean term for all government orders relayed to students is pochi, which broadly means "facilitating a project by dividing team tasks and sharing operations manuals".
-Therefore, pochi includes orders of not only item collections, like the Children's Initiative, but also monetary donations and societal and political assignments, such as participating in political events, cleaning statues, supporting the People's Army and the Construction Site Support Project.
+Therefore, pochi includes orders of not only item collections, like the Children's initiative, but also monetary donations and societal and political assignments, such as participating in political events, cleaning statues, supporting the People's army and the Construction Site Support Project.

 |Planting corn||Looking for rabbit hide||Agricultural support||Looking for rabbit hide|